Fact-checked against ATO — Multiple jobs or multiple payments on 2026-04-25.

 The single rule that catches workers out

-The rule is published clearly on the ATO’s multiple jobs or payments page: the tax-free threshold can only be claimed on one job at a time.
-The ATO’s standard guidance is to claim it on the highest-paying job.
-The TFN declaration form has a specific question — “Do you want to claim the tax-free threshold from this payer?” — and the answer should be Yes for the highest-paying job and No for all others.
+The rule sits in plain sight on the ATO’s multiple jobs or payments page: you can only claim the tax-free threshold on one job at a time.
+The ATO says to claim it on your highest-paying job.
+Your TFN declaration asks the question directly – “Do you want to claim the tax-free threshold from this payer?” – and the answer is Yes for the job that pays you most, and No for every other one.

-The fix is straightforward — only claim the threshold once.
-The catch is that workers who didn’t know the rule, or set up the threshold on the wrong job, can carry the under-withholding for months before realising.
+Fixing it is simple – claim the threshold once and only once.
+The trap is that plenty of workers don’t know the rule, or they tick it on the wrong job, and the under-withholding quietly piles up for months before anyone notices.

 The tax-free threshold and why it can only sit on one job

-The tax-free threshold is a single allowance applied to total annual income, not to each job separately.
-The ATO’s tax-free threshold page sets out the current amount.
+The tax-free threshold is a single allowance that applies to your total income for the year, not to each job on its own.
+You’ll find the current amount on the ATO’s tax-free threshold page.

 - Job 1 (claim threshold): pays first portion of income tax-free, then taxes the next portion at lower rates